-The types of Share Classes that may be made available by the Company in its Funds, are set out below, although not all types of Share Classes are available in every Current Fund.
+The types of Share Classes that may be made available by the Company in its Funds, except Currency Hedged Funds, are set out below, although not all types of Share Classes are available in every Current Fund.
+Only one Share Class is available in each Currency Hedged Fund and, accordingly, it is not subject to the classification below.